 - Area based Memory Access Control

-- Triple Data Encryption Standard (3DES),
+- Triple Data Encryption Standard (3DES)

-- Rivest-Shamir-Adleman (RSA),
+- Rivest-Shamir-Adleman (RSA)

-- Elliptic Curve Cryptography (ECC)
+- Elliptic Curve Cryptography (EC)

+- Secure Hash Algorithm (SHA-2)

-Note: The TOE can be delivered without the RSA2048 library or/and the ECC library.
-In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) or/and Elliptic Curve Cryptography (ECC).
+Note: The cryptographic libraries RSA, EC and SHA-2 are delivery options.
+Therefore the TOE may come with free combinations of or without these libraries.
+In the case of coming without one or any combination of these libraries the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.

-Table 8: Additional objectives due to TOE specific functions and augmentations
+Table 7: Additional objectives due to TOE specific functions and augmentations